aaronrancsik/prismedia/README.md

 ### Peertube
 Set your credentials, peertube server URL.
+You can get client_id and client_secret by logging in your peertube website and reaching the URL: https://domain.example/api/v1/oauth-clients/local
 You can set ``OAUTHLIB_INSECURE_TRANSPORT`` to 1 if you do not use https (not recommended)

 ### Youtube